MingukM/ARDungeon/README.md

 	## Dungeon

-	* Players do not have be at certain places to access dungoen.
+	* Users do not have be at certain places to access dungoen.
-	* They can enter dungeon at anytime and at anywhere.
+	* Users can enter dungeon at anytime and at anywhere.

 	## Character